JeannieFallon/Brainbow/README.md

 # brainbow
-A tool to create a visual representation of relative time spent on different tasks

 /* In progress */

 Brainbow is a tool to analyze worktime distribution using graphical and text feedback.
 In addition to a